Milliman-PRM/Milliman-Access-Portal/Documentation/UserGuide_Video_Scripts/ClientAdmin.md

 ### Creating a Client

 To start, I will create a sample client and call it "Sample".
-Clicking on the plus icon to the right of the search bar of clicking on the "New Client" button will open up the form for creating a client.
+Clicking on the plus icon to the right of the search bar or clicking on the "New Client" button will open up the form for creating a client.

 Please note that not everyone who is a Client Admin can create/delete clients.
 Only users with "Business Authority" attached to their role of Client Admin can perform these actions.
-[Pop up: for questions regarding Client Administrator with Business Authority, please contact map.support@milliman.com]
+[Pop up: for questions regarding Client Administration with Business Authority, please contact map.support@milliman.com]

-There are only 2 required fields for creating a client:
+There are only 2 required fields for creating a client: [highlight these fields in the form]
 - Providing a Client name.
 This will be what your users will see their reports under.
 - A profit center.
 This is for billing purposes.

-Additional fields that are important to fill out at the client level are approved email domain list and potentially updating the custom welcome text.
+Additional fields that are important to view at the client level are approved email domain list and the custom welcome text.

 The approved email domain list will include all domains that this client contains.
 I will put in "milliman.com" and "notadomain.com" for the purpose of this training.

 The custom welcome text displays the editable portion of the email that your users will receive.
 We have prepopulated this for you but you are welcome to update.
 I am going to change this slightly for this demo.